JSRagman/ATmega1284/README.md

 Basic functions for the Atmel ATmega1284, using assembly language.
 ## Status
 Re-write in progress...

+The lot of an assembly novice: Code that I thought was pretty slick nine months ago now looks mighty ragged.
 ## Development Tools
 - Atmel Studio 7
 - AVR Assembler